RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Introduction

-\ding{113}~Toward the Real-ODISR task, we propose RealOSR, a diffusion model with deep unfolding injector guidance (DUIG) to achieve single-step denoising, and construct Real-ODISR datasets for effective model training and evaluation.
+\ding{113}~(1) Toward real-world omnidirectional image super-resolution, we propose \textbf{RealOSR}, a diffusion model with efficient condition guidance through a one-step denoising process, and construct Real-ODISR datasets for effective model training and evaluation.

-\ding{113}~The DUIG introduces a lightweight Domain Alignment Module (DAM) for explicit alignment and integration of LR images, along with a Latent Unfolding Module (LUM) for efficient degradation guidance in the latent space in single-step denoising.

-\ding{113}~We conduct extensive performance validations on the constructed benchmark datasets, and our experimental results demonstrate the performance advantages and efficiency of our proposed framework, validating its effectiveness in real-world applications.
+\ding{113}~(2) We introduce \textbf{Latent Gradient Alignment Routing (LaGAR)}, a lightweight module designed to guide the denoising process by aligning latent-space gradients with degradation priors.